Keeping Your Dog Healthy

 • Heartworms impair blood circulation, resulting in damage to the heart, lungs, liver, and kidneys.
 Serious damage may occur, before outward clinical signs are present.

-• Advanced signs include difficulty breathing, coughing, tiring easily, exercise intolerance, listlessness, loss of weight, and syncope (fainting).
+• Advanced signs of heartworm disease include difficulty breathing, coughing, tiring easily, exercise intolerance, listlessness, loss of weight, and syncope (fainting).

 • Heartworms are found in all 50 states.